 When you add a tracking URL you can then see in your Google Analytics account how many people click through to your website and what they do on your website.

 To add this special UTM tracking URL, simply head to Google’s Campaign URL Builder tool.
 You then simply add your webpage URL in, and the parameters.
 These parameters help Google Analytics decide which reports to add the data to.

 If you follow what I have done below, your Google Business Post traffic will be categorised into your organic traffic stats:

 Hot tip: Ensure you keep the above parameters the same (with the exception of changing the campaign name) right down to the character case otherwise your data will be in different locations in Google Analytics.

-In Google Analytics, you can head to the Acquisition section and see exactly how much traffic has come from your Google My Business listing.
+In Google Analytics, you can head to the Acquisition section and see exactly how much traffic has come from your Google Business Post listing.
 Then using the Behaviour and Conversion reports you can see what people looked at and if they interacted with your website.